harmony-one/horizon/docs/DEVELOPER.md

 **Questions**

 1. When do you need to run `node index.js dagProve blockProof`?
-2. Do you need to generate a new DAG information on each EPOC change?
+2. Do you need to generate a new DAG information on each EPOCH change?
 3. Where is this currently hosted?
 4. Where do we want to deploy this long term?